 Costa Rica After COVID-19

 Costa Rica hopes to be fully operational once COVID-19 numbers across the globe are small enough to completely reopen.
 Especially since the time between fall and spring is the prime travel season.

 When it occurs, some restrictions may still be in place.
 For instance, wearing a mask and social distancing.

 Also, because bars and nightclubs are hotbeds of coronavirus due to ventilation systems, they might remain closed or only accept a reduced capacity.

 How To Plan a Trip to Costa Rica?

-Though everything is up in the air, it doesn’t mean preparation for a Costa Rica trip should be delayed.
+Preparation for a Costa Rica trip should not be delayed.
 Visitors may want to keep track of numbers and restrictions to determine the best places to visit in the country.

-For instance, while flights come in to the airport in San Jose, it might be better to avoid the city as it is behind the rest of the country in openings.
+For instance, while flights come into the airport in San Jose, it might be better to avoid the city as it poses a higher epidemiologic risk and more restrictions.
 In fact, travelers might consider landing at the country’s other two international airports to completely avoid the city.

 Another location that will be a prime place to visit are the country’s beaches.
 Those in yellow zones are now open for most of the day, as are any other outdoor areas.
 This means visitors can enjoy the area as long as they follow Costa Rica’s rules.

 The Costa Rican motto is Pura Vida — Pure life.
-Despite the frustrations encountered since the early spring, its citizens and tourist areas are ready to welcome Tourists when the border reopens.
+Despite the frustrations encountered since the early spring, its citizens and tourist areas are ready to welcome tourists.
 Take advantage of this time to prepare a trip that encompasses the beauty and ecological wonders the country provides.